 Contract Management

-This contract shall be managed on behalf of the Agency by ….Project Manager’s name and contact details
+This contract shall be managed on behalf of the Agency by Alan Henshaw, Farm Manager 07710903148

-Please detail how the contract will be managed – any project review meetings, reports, supplier performance measures.

-We will raise purchase orders to cover the cost of the services and will issue to the awarded supplier following contract award.
+We will raise a single purchase order to cover the cost of the structures and materials and issue this to the successful contractor.

-Tell the suppliers how frequently they can invoice us.
-Do you want to be invoiced monthly, after certain project milestones have been completed or after all the work has been completed?
-Please note, you cannot make any upfront payments to suppliers – this is in accordance with Treasury rules.
+PLEASE NOTE.
+All goods will be paid for when they have been delivered and an invoice submitted.
+Upfront payments to suppliers cannot be made as this would contravene Treasury rules.

 Before the invoice is issued, a fee note must be emailed in advance to the contract manager for approval.
 All invoices must quote the purchase order number in order to be processed.
 A file copy invoice must be provided to the contract manager, on request.
 The timescale for payment of invoices will be up to 30 days after we have received a valid invoice.